 - You are entering the correct number of allowances as claimed on your MO W-4.

 Your Missouri tax to withhold will not agree with the amount indicated on your pay stub if federal tax is also different.
 (Try entering the amount of federal tax from your pay stub to get the correct Missouri tax withheld.)

 If you are unable to determine why the Missouri tax withheld is different than the amount indicated on your pay stub, please contact the Missouri Department of Revenue, Division of Taxation and Collection at (573) 751-5752 or e-mail firstname.lastname@example.org

 If you are due a large refund or you have an amount due when you file your tax return, you may need to adjust your federal and MO W-4.
 The IRS provides an online federal withholding tax calculator to assist you in planning the amount of your federal income tax withholding.

-If you have a part-time job, you may want to reduce your allowances at that job.
+If you have a second job, you may want to reduce your allowances at that job.
 Your withheld amount is generally not high enough at a part-time job because your primary income or income from other jobs is not figured into the withholding calculation.